richiMarchi/latency-tester/enhanced-client/README.md

   [Example File](../examples/ping_Crownlabs.txt)

   File containing the output of the `ping` command.
+The first field of the ping record is the timestamp of the received frame, in order to keep track of the ping latency throughout the whole execution, whereas the delay is represented by the `time` field at the end of each line.

   ```
   PING 130.192.31.254 (130.192.31.254) 56(84) bytes of data.